The Marching Bands Festival of Cortina

 The female players of the Cortina Banda

-The Cortina d'Ampezzo Music Corps performs concerts, parades and other activities both to promote musical culture in the town and to bring young people closer to music and Ampezzo traditions.
-All these activities reach their climax during the "Fèŝta de ra Bàndes" we mentioned earlier.
+The Cortina d'Ampezzo Music Corps perform concerts, parades, and other activities both to promote musical culture in the town and to bring young people closer to music and Ampezzo traditions.
+All these activities reach their climax during the "Fèŝta de ra Bàndes," as we mentioned earlier.

 Cortina music corps parades from the back